visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 Each string represents a single expression.
 The string contains the expression name, the expression type and the expression.
-The three properties are seperated by semicolons.
+The three properties are separated by semicolons.
 The expression type consists of one of `curve`, `scalar`, `vector`, `tensor`, `array`, `material` or `species`.

 Here is an example of specifying the expressions.